ltelab/DISDRODB-METADATA/README.md

    ```

 2. Add the your data source, campaign names, station name to the current folder structure.
-3. Load you data to an external repository (eg. Zenodo).
+3. Load your data to an external repository (eg. Zenodo).
 Github limits the file size to 50 MB, therefore no data can be loaded into the github repository.
 4. For each station, create a `url.json` file and add the following information :

    ```